A Proper Kansas City Welcome

 Braille signage exists in most public areas for the visually-impaired.

-It is the intent of the Kansas City Aviation Department (MCI) to provide services to all customers without regard to any persons’ race, color, national origin, age, sex, creed or disability in public services and employment opportunities.
+It is the intent of the Kansas City Aviation Department (MCI) to provide services to all customers without regard to any persons’ race, color, national origin (including limited English proficiency), age, sex (including sexual orientation and gender identity), religion/creed or disability in public services and employment opportunities.
 Oversight of complaint activities is the responsibilities of MCI’s Title VI Coordinator:

 Kansas City Aviation Department